derailed/bigbertha/README.md

 ### Priorities

-Firebase provides for setting priorities on ordered list in order to affect the retrieval.
+Root provides for setting priorities on ordered list in order to affect the retrieval.
 By default priority is null.
 Setting priority affects the retrieval as follows (See firebase web site for details!):

 + Children with no priority are retrieved first ordered lex asc by name